freaktechnik/css-objectnet/README.md

 This is an experimental dev tool to analyze the ID-Class relations of HTML nodes.

+The CSS Objectnet panel in the devtools with a graph connecting HTML element IDs with their associated classes.
+This lets you analyze how you share your code and check classes for only having one responsibility and so on.

+Currently there is no interaction on click to the elements in the graph other than a force simulation on the graph.

 ## Translations
 The extension is translated via [Transifex](https://www.transifex.com/freaktechnik/css-objectnet/).